How to choose a wedding celebrant...

 Choosing a wedding celebrant rather than inviting a stranger to your wedding

 This was one of the reasons that we decided to have a humanist wedding ceremony.
 With a civil ceremony it’s highly unlikely you’ll have met the registrar before the wedding day.
-Being able to choose who leads your wedding ceremony is one of the biggest benefits that celebrant-led weddings have.
+Your registrar will be whoever the council office put on the rota to work that day, you have little to no control over it.
+Being able to choose who leads your wedding ceremony is one of the biggest benefits that celebrant weddings have.

 But how do you go about choosing a wedding celebrant?
 How do you find someone who you are genuinely happy to share your wedding day with?